Álvaro Domínguez (footballer, born 1981)

+He is the older brother of the fellow footballer Juan Guillermo Domínguez.

 Career

 Club

 Álvaro Domínguez, a native of the town of El Cerrito from the center of Valle del Cauca, began his career with Deportivo Cali in 2000.
 In 2002, he played on loan with Deportivo Pasto and with Atlético Huila.
 Upon returning to Cali, Domínguez became an important player for his team.
 In 2005, he helped Cali to capture the Finalización title.
 In 2007, he joined Swiss side FC Sion, where he was recognized for his sacrifice, long-distance shots and vision of the game.
 While with Sion he made 122 league appearances and scored 21 goals.
 During this period Domínguez was a key player in helping Sion to two Swiss Cup titles.
 In 2011, he left Sion and joined Turkish club Samsunspor on loan.
 At the end of the season he returned to his native Colombia signing with his first club Deportivo Cali.

 International

 He played for Colombia at the 2007 Copa America against Paraguay, as well as in friendlies before the tournament.